 The best tent heaters offer efficient warmth with safety in mind.
 Here’s how to choose the right heater for your next campout.

 Camping in my younger days meant a backpack full of old used gear and a whole lot of wingin’ it.
-Spontaneity – not comfort – was the name of the game, and my brothers and I survived some epic camping trips that way.
+Spontaneity was the name of the game, and my brothers and I survived some epic camping trips that way.

-But three kids and years later, camping now is about preparation and finding slices of comfort where we can.
+But three kids and a decade later, camping now is about preparation and finding slices of comfort where we can.
 One of those newfound comforts is a tent heater, something we started using a few years back that made a huge difference in the quality of our nights outside.

 No matter your camping style, a tent heater can extend your season far into fall and winter, making it a solid gear addition for even the most hardy campers.

-Here’s a look at six of the best tent heaters for cold weather, and how to find the right heater for your next camping trip.
+Here’s a look at five of the best tent heaters for cold weather, and how to find the right heater for your next camping trip.